 Partnered with Piedmont Community College to operate an on-site GED program for residents and persons living in Person County.
 January 2019 began the second semester session for residents to receive individualized instruction in preparation to pass state exams to obtain a GED or High School Diploma.
 The Housing Authority is considering reestablishing this program in the coming months.

 Provide free basic computer literacy classes for residents.
 The Housing Authority offers hands on computer classes for beginners.
 When you finish course-work devices may be available for those that attend all computer sessions.

 Digital Inclusion and Connectivity

-Partnered with ConnectHomesUSA and local partners to provide digital connectivity, connectivity devices and training to residents of the housing authority.
+Partner with ConnectHomesUSA and local partners to provide digital connectivity, connectivity devices and training to residents of the housing authority.
 All units and common spaces have free high-speed, broadband WI-FI internet access.